The Department of Black and Latino Studies

 Most recent publications (articles and/books) or exhibitions:

-“Black Leadership and their Idea of Freedom” African and Black Diaspora: An International Journal (Routledge Press), June 2012 (peer reviewed) and will be republished as a book: African Diaspora in Brazil, Edited by Fassil Demissie, (Routledge Press).
+“Black Leadership and their Idea of Freedom” African and Black Diaspora: An International Journal (Routledge Press), June 2012 (peer reviewed) and was republished as an article in a book: African Diaspora in Brazil, Edited by Fassil Demissie, (Routledge Press).

 “The Concept of Freedom in Nineteenth Century Northeast Brazil” in The Center of The Cultural Laboratory, working papers series located in Brazil University of Education, Arts and Science-FECLESC, Quixada-Ceará, Brazil, 2011 (peer reviewed)